AndreyDyachkov/PowerBI_dashboards/provider_management_report/README.md

 Basically, there are two main types of work:
 - looking for new clinics and signing contracts with them,
 - performing various tasks created by other departments.
-You can find pdf  and pbix files here.

 Technically, there are some interesting moments:
 1. All measures are collected in the designated table.
 I believe it looks better.